pivotal/docs-tap/scst-scan/observing.hbs.md

 #### <a id="deprecated-pre-v1.2-templates"></a> Deprecated pre-v1.2 templates

-If the scan phase is in `Error` and the status condition message is
+If the scan phase is in `Error` and the status condition message is:

 ```console
 Summary logs could not be retrieved: . error opening stream pod logs reader: container summary is not valid for pod scan-grypeimagescan-sample-public-zmj2g-hqv5g
 ```

-it might be a consequence of using Grype Scanner ScanTemplates shipped with Supply Chain Security Tools - Scan v1.1 or earlier.
+This error might be a consequence of using Grype Scanner ScanTemplates shipped with SCST - Scan v1.1 or earlier.
 These ScanTemplates are deprecated and are not supported in Tanzu Application Platform v1.4.0 and later.

 There are two options to resolve this issue:

-Upgrade
-: Upgrade to the latest Grype Scanner version.
+1. Upgrade to the latest Grype Scanner version.
 This automatically replaces the old ScanTemplates with the upgraded ScanTemplates.

-Create a ScanTemplate
-: Follow the steps in [Create a scan template](create-scan-template.hbs.md).
+1. Create a ScanTemplate.
+Follow the steps in [Create a scan template](create-scan-template.hbs.md).

-#### <a id="inc-cnfg-self-signed-cert"></a> Incorrectly configured self-signed cert
+#### <a id="inc-cnfg-self-signed-cert"></a> Incorrectly configured self-signed certificate

 The following error in the pod logs indicate that the self-signed certificate might be incorrectly
 configured: